vggitlab/esxi-Deploy_Ansible-Docker-PXE/README.md

 PXE Deployment server must have access to the Internet.

-PXE Deployment server and ESXi host(s) must be placed on the same network.
+PXE Deployment server and ESXi host should be placed on the same network.

 # How to use